cs-fullstack-fall-2018/daily-javascript-array-CalebC94/README.md

 A. An alert box displaying the following: Paul, John, Pete, George

-B. An alert box displaying the following:Paul, John, Ringo, George
+(B.) An alert box displaying the following:Paul, John, Ringo, George

 C. An alert box displaying the following: Paul, John, George

 D. An alert box displaying the following: John, Ringo, George

+The answer is B